The-Politico/chartwerk-editor/docs/api/axes.md

 #### axes.base.format.{single|double}.dateString {#base-format-dateString}

 A string used to format dates in axis tick labels.
+Represents short and long labels for date periods, for example, `Y` for four-digit year and `y` for two-digit.

 Usually used to create a custom [multi-scale time format](https://github.com/d3/d3-time-format/blob/master/README.md).
 For example: